benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 The cuda programming guide and lots of posts praise the use of texture memory instead of reading from global memory.
 Especially for stencil patterns.
-Nevertheless its implementation would be a little painfull for us, since textures must be declared in file scope (In order to be known at compile time), we can not pass them by parameter.
+Nevertheless its implementation would be a little painful for us, since textures must be declared in file scope (In order to be known at compile time), we can not pass them by parameter.
 That would lead to so many changes in functions signatures and hours of testing correctness.
-Instead of that, we test it with the kernel *gpu_lin_solve_rb_step* checking if they speedup that kernel.
+Instead of that, we test it with the kernel `gpu_lin_solve_rb_step` checking if they speed up that kernel.

 ```c
 __global__